 The author is the winner of the 2007 Melba Newell Phillips Award given by the American Association of Physics Teachers.
-Earlier he was awarded their Oersted Medal
+Previously, he was awarded their Oersted Medal.

 Physicists use "back-of-the-envelope" estimates to check whether or not an idea could possibly be right.
 In many cases, the approximate solution is all that is needed.
 This compilation of 101 examples of back-of-the-envelope calculations celebrates a quantitative approach to solving physics problems.
 Drawing on a lifetime of physics research and nearly three decades as the editor of The Physics Teacher, Clifford Swartz provides simple, approximate solutions to physics problems that span a broad range of topics.
 What note do you get when you blow across the top of a Coke bottle?
 Could you lose weight on a diet of ice cubes?
 How can a fakir lie on a bed of nails without getting hurt?
 Does draining water in the northern hemisphere really swirl in a different direction than its counterpart below the equator?